docsteveharris/paper-spotepi/write/5_results.md

-The participating hospitals comprised 10 teaching and 38 general hospitals that each collected data between September 2010 and December 2011 for a median of 8 months (IQR 5--9 months).
-Each hospital contributed a median of 252 patients (IQR 162--380) equivalent to 6 patients referred to critical care (IQR 3--9) per 1,000 overnight admissions.
+The participating hospitals comprised 10 teaching and 38 general hospitals that each collected data between September 2010 and December 2011 for a median of 8 months (IQR 5 to 9 months).
+Each hospital contributed a median of 252 patients (IQR 162 to 380) equivalent to 6 patients referred to critical care (IQR 3 to 9) per 1,000 overnight admissions.
 Critical Care Outreach Teams (CCOT) operated 24 hours/day and 7 days/week in 14 (29%) hospitals, less than 24 hours/day in 19 (40%) hospitals, and less than 7 days/week in 13 (27%) hospitals.
+Two
-Two hospitals had no CCOT.
+hospitals had no CCOT.

-There was a median of 12 (IQR 9--18) critical care beds per hospital (mixed Level 2 \[typically intensive monitoring or single organ support\], and Level 3 \[ventilated or multiple organ support\]), most often in a single physical location (45 hospitals).
+There was a median of 12 (IQR 9 to 18) critical care beds per hospital (mixed Level 2 \[typically intensive monitoring or single organ support\], and Level 3 \[ventilated or multiple organ support\]), most often colocated in a single physical location (45 hospitals).

 Incidence of critical care referrals
 ------------------------------------